HidroDev/HidroDev/README.md

 I am a [Programmer] with a passion for [Sharing My Project].
 I enjoy creating solutions that make a difference.

-- 📍 Based in: [Isfahan-Iran]
+- 📍 Based in: Isfahan-Iran
-- 📚 Currently learning: [Computer ٍngineering]
+- 📚 Currently learning: Computer Engineering
-- 💼 Profession: [Coding... :) ]
+- 💼 Profession: Coding... :)
-- 🎯 Goals: [Professional Computer Engineer]
+- 🎯 Goals: Professional Computer Engineer

 ---